Chocolate toxicity calculator – quick reference in case of emergency

 A big part of this problem is that often the dog eats the chocolate without you being aware.
 They find a few chips that fell on the floor, or they pull something off a counter.
 Or perhaps a toddler is sharing.

 After a dog eats chocolate, you are likely to see several symptoms.
 The onset of any of these signals that the dog’s life is in danger and immediate action is required.
-Do not delay; do not wait to see if the dog gets better.
-Take immediate action, even to the point of an immediate trip to the vet.

 - Vomiting